shreyam1008/gobarrygo/docs/RELEASING.md

 ## Main Branch Builds

-Every push to `main` triggers the `build-main.yml` workflow.
-It uploads unsigned build artifacts so packaging regressions are visible before a release tag is cut.
+Every push to `main` triggers the `ci.yml` validation workflow which runs Go tests, frontend checks, and a Linux smoke build.
+Full multi-platform artifact builds only run when a release tag is pushed.

 ## Signing